solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/04-Instructor-Led.md

 1. To create Azure resources, you need to be authenticated from VS Code.
 Open a new integrated terminal in VS Code.
 Then, complete the following steps:

-!!! note "Step 1: Authenticate with `az` for post-provisioning tasks"
+### Step 1: Authenticate with `az` for post-provisioning tasks

-2. Log into the Azure CLI `az` using the command below.
+1. Log into the Azure CLI `az` using the command below.

     ```bash  title=""
     az login
     ```

-3. Complete the login process in the browser window that opens.
+2. Complete the login process in the browser window that opens.

     !!! info "If you have more than one Azure subscription, you may need to run `az account set -s <subscription-id>` to specify the correct subscription to use."

-!!! note "Step 2: Authenticate with `azd` for provisioning & managing resources"
+### Step 2: Authenticate with `azd` for provisioning & managing resources

-4. Log in to Azure Developer CLI.
+1. Log in to Azure Developer CLI.
 This is only required once per-install.

     ```bash title=""
     azd auth login
         ```

 ## Provision Azure Resource and Deploy App (UI and API)